COURSE PARTICIPANT HANDBOOK

 - People as permitted by law to access these records (e.g. Subpoena, search warrants, social service benefits, evidence Act) Or

 - Participants authorising releases of specific information to third parties in writing

-The participants themselves, after making application in writing.
+- The participants themselves, after making an application in writing.